-NAEYC STANDARDS WATERFORD PROGRAMS SUMMARY SAMPLE RESOURCES NAEYC EARLY CHILDHOOD PROG RAM STANDARDS continued 1.
-Relationships continued Program Standard: The program promotes positive relationships amount all children and adults to encourage each child's sense of individual work and belonging as part of a communand to foster each child's ability to contribute as a responsible communember. student interactions.
-This is accomplished with the following resources that deepen instruction, extend practice, and provide authentic feedback: • Intervention groups: Data-based recommendations Interactive whiteboard resources: Digital activities and targeted playlists for interactive whiteboards that can be used for small-group and classroom intervention activities.
-Searchable online library: Rich library of downloadable teacher resources, including lesson plans, worksheets and extended learning activities that target literacy skills across multiple content areas such as math, science, social studies, music, physical education and drama.
+NAEYC STANDARDS WATERFORD PROGRAMS SUMMARY SAMPLE RESOURCES NAEYC EARLY CHILDHOOD PROGRAM 1 STANDARDS continued 1.
+Relationships continued Program Standard: The program promotes positive relationships among all children and adults to encourage each child's sense of individual worth and belonging as part of a community Teacher-led interventions and rich teacher-student interactions.
+Waterford provides a foundation for teacher-led intervention strategies and rich teacher- student interactions.
+This is accomplished with the following resources that deepen instruction, extend practice, and provide authentic feedback: and to foster each child's ability to contribute as a responsible community member. • Intervention groups: Data-based recommendations for grouping students who struggle with similar concepts. • Interactive whiteboard resources: Digital activities and targeted playlists for interactive whiteboards that can be used for small-group and classroom intervention activities. • Searchable online library: Rich library of downloadable teacher resources, including lesson plans, worksheets and extended learning activities that target literacy skills across multiple content areas such as math, science, social studies, music, physical education and drama.
 Programs encourage individual worth and autonomy.
 Each day, children work at their own pace, allowing for individual instruction that adapts to their immediate needs.
 Automatic, positive feedback is also beneficial for children.
 Each child is motivated to take charge of his or her learning.
 Children scarcely realize that they are learning because of the level of enjoyment they experience during their learning process.
 Each child has the opportunity to reach his or her potential and to become a responsible community member.